Shop by Price

 Pond Sealer - Bentonite

 Alternatively, a continuous blanket of bentonite can be applied to the soil and then carefully covered with clean soil or sand to prevent the clay from mobilizing into the water column.
-Placing the bentonite in a confined layer is far more effective as it forces the clay into adjacent soil pores creating a more effective seal.
+Placing the bentonite in a confined layer is far more effective because it forces the clay into adjacent soil pores creating a more effective seal.
+We do not recommend applying bentonite through standing water.
+However, Soilfloc is very effective when applied through water.

 Granular Sodium Bentonite Clay can also be used to seal around outlet pipes, dock piers, and other penetrations.